shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 |---|---|
 | ![png](../images/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington/output_52_0.png) | ![png](../images/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington/output_53_0.png)|

 The isochrones are centered on the closest street node to the park.
 The address we're considering is in the 20-25 minute isochrone.
-This corresponds well to the total time of 25 minutes (11 minutes downhill and 14 minutes uphill; see earlier section).
+This corresponds well to the total time of 25 minutes calculated in the previous section (11 minutes downhill and 14 minutes uphill).

-The isochrones visualisation seems useful but we're limited to
+The isochrones visualisation is useful but we're limited to considering a small set of parks at a time.
+A more insightful analysis could be to look at residential areas that fall within the catchment zones of multiple playgrounds.